mfsilva22/website/pages/courses.md

 <a name="cs357"></a>
 #### Numerical Methods 1 (CS 357)

 Fundamentals of numerical methods for students in science and engineering; floating-point computation, systems of linear equations, approximation of functions and integrals, the single nonlinear equation, and the numerical solution of ordinary differential equations; various applications in science and engineering; programming exercises and use of high quality mathematical library routines.
-[Spring  2018, Fall 2018, Spring 2019, Fall 2019, Spring 2020, Fall 2020, Spring 2021, Fall 2021]
+[Spring  2018 - Fall 2024]

 <a name="math415"></a>
+#### Intro to Computing: Eng & Sci (CS 101)

+Fundamental principles, concepts, and methods of computing, with emphasis on applications in the physical sciences and engineering.
+Basic problem solving and programming techniques; fundamental algorithms and data structures; use of computers in solving engineering and scientific problems.
+Intended for engineering and science majors.
+[Fall 2024]

+<a name="math415"></a>
+#### Current Topics in Computing Education Research (CS 500)

+In this project-based learning course, students will work in teams to develop an HTML element that can be used by an instructor to develop a suite of new questions for the PrairieLearn platform (e.g., freehand sketch grading tool, randomizable circuit generator).
+To complete these projects, students will learn about principles for the design of effective online assessments and learning activities.
+They will also learn about user-centered design techniques and apply principles from software engineering and human-computer interactions.
+Students will conduct a user-experience study and potentially incorporate their tool into an actual course or publish about their tool in relevant education conferences.
+[Fall 2024]

+<a name="math415"></a>
 #### Applied Linear Algebra (MATH 415 - PL1 section)

 Introductory course emphasizing techniques of linear algebra with applications to engineering; topics include matrix operations, determinants, linear equations, vector spaces, linear transformations, eigenvalues, and eigenvectors, inner products and norms, orthogonality, equilibrium, and linear dynamical systems.
 This section has a special focus on incorporating linear algebra concepts with computational tools in real world science and engineering applications.
 There is a required Python lab in place of a lecture on Fridays.
-For more details, please see [https://go.illinois.edu/MATH415PL1](https://go.illinois.edu/MATH415PL1).
 [Fall 2020]

 <a name="math299la"></a>
 #### Compulational Tools for Linear Algebra (MATH 299)